 When the cells are not able to metabolize carbohydrates (even though the glucose is in the blood and tissue right next to the cells) they are often unable to effectively perform their functions.
 Thus, depending on genetic predisposition and which cells are more susceptible, the associated complications of diabetes result (nerve, kidney, heart, vision, blood pressure, etc.)

-At a minimum, the patient should continue the therapy until all of the serious complications of diabetes have stopped and, when possible, have reversed.
+At a minimum, the patient should continue the treatment until all of the serious complications of diabetes have stopped and, when possible, have reversed.
 At that point, you may be able to reduce the frequency of your visits or stop for blocks of time until and unless the side-effects return.

 Every patient’s body responds a little differently and the time before the side-effects return will vary.

 Ultimately, we hope that someday there will be breakthroughs in finding a cure for diabetes or new more-effective medications.
-In the meantime, the goal of the APT therapy is to maintain as healthy a body as possible.
+In the meantime, the goal of the MII therapy is to maintain as healthy a body as possible.

 Patients often feel a resurgence of blood flow throughout the body where it has been lacking before.